etdirksen/Climate-Business-Analysis/README.md

 ![December Extra Summary Stats](/Resources/dec_extra_desc.png)

-This info tells us that while the temperature remains nearly the same all year round, on average, there tends to be more precipitation in December than in June.
+This info tells me that while the temperature remains nearly the same all year round, on average, there tends to be more precipitation in December than in June.
 Couple that with the minimum temperature for June also being relatively low, then business may not be as profitable at that time compared to in June.